 Employment Law Regulatory and Enforcement Agencies

 The Labor Department is the federal body tasked with managing the nation’s employment laws while a handful of additional national and state-based agencies monitor and enforce employment and labor laws across the country.
-These include the Occupational Safety and Health Administration, the Equal Employment Opportunity Commission, the National Labor Relations Board, and Fair Employment Practices Agencies.
+These include the Occupational Safety and Health and Administration, the Equal Employment Opportunity Commission, the National Labor Relations Board, and Fair Employment Practices Agencies.

 In the state of California, the various enforcement agencies protecting employees include the California Labor and Workforce Development Agency, the California Department of Industrial Relations, the California Civil Rights Department, and the California Labor Commissioner’s Office.
 All of these have some level of enforcement power to protect California employees from getting exploited or having their rights trampled on by unscrupulous employers.